 About Tasks

-Tasks let you set a list of tracked objectives for students to achieve in a discussion, which is especially useful if you’re introducing a new class or group of students to Kialo Edu.
+Tasks let you set a list of objectives for students to achieve in a discussion.
+This can be useful for keeping students on track and monitoring their progress.

 About the Tasks Feature

-• If tasks are enabled, students in a discussion see a list of objectives to complete, such as creating claims, voting, and/or adding sources.
+• If Tasks are enabled, students see a list of objectives to complete in a discussion, such as creating claims or voting.

-• For tasks to function correctly, teachers/educators should have Owner or Admin roles, and students should have the Writer role.
-With any permissions higher than Writer, students are able to move and delete other students’ contributions, which interferes with tracking task progress (see section below for details).
+• For tasks to function correctly, educators should have Owner or Admin roles, and students should have the Writer role.

-• Admins can view the progress made by users towards each of their tasks.
+• Admins can view the progress made by users toward each of their tasks in the Tasks Overview section.

-• Students can view their own task progress by clicking the tasks icon in the top-right of a discussion, or opening the Discussion Menu (by clicking the three horizontal lines button in the top-left of the discussion) and selecting My Tasks.
+• Students can view their own task progress by clicking the Tasks icon at the top right of a discussion or by clicking the Discussion Menu icon at the top left of a discussion and selecting My Tasks.
+If Tasks are enabled in a discussion, their task progress will open by default when the discussion is opened.

 About Tasks and Task Progress

-When enabling tasks, you can specify which tasks students should complete, as well as how many times.
+When enabling Tasks, you can specify which tasks students should complete and how many times.

 Enabling, Editing, and Resetting Tasks

-Note: You must have Admin permissions or higher to configure tasks.
+You must have Owner or Admin permissions to configure tasks.

 Enabling, Editing, and Disabling Tasks